Bioasis Technologies (CVE:BTI) Hits New 12-Month Low at $0.01

-Shares of Bioasis Technologies Inc. (CVE:BTI – Get Rating) hit a new 52-week low on Thursday .
-The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 1642177 shares trading hands.
-The stock had previously closed at C$0.02.
+Bioasis Technologies Inc. (CVE:BTI – Get Rating) reached a new 52-week low during mid-day trading on Wednesday .
+The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 31236 shares traded.
+The stock had previously closed at C$0.01.

 Bioasis Technologies Inc, a development stage biopharmaceutical company, engages in the research and development of products for the diagnosis and treatment of neurological diseases and disorders.
 It is developing xB3, a platform technology for the transport of therapeutic agents across the blood-brain barrier (BBB); and the treatment of central nervous system disorders (CNS), including brain cancers, and metabolic and neurodegenerative diseases.